chhhrrriiisss/mkon/README.md

 ## Disclaimer

 This project is very much a work in progress and as such there is no current release.
-Optimization will focus exclusively on tablets and desktops/laptops first, before moving onto true mobile optimization.
+Optimization will focus exclusively on tablets and desktops/laptops first.
 Currently tested working environments include:

 - Chrome, Safari, Firefox on Windows/OSX for desktops and laptops.
 - Chrome, Safari for iPad 4.